 More nostalgia for you!
 A super fun variation on the classic song with adorable dinosaurs getting ready for bed.

-Extension: Use a rocking motion while reading and singing along if your baby allows.
-Identify the verbs such as stomp, yawn, and rock, eat, and hug.
+Extension: Use a rocking motion while reading and singing if your baby allows it.
+Identify the verbs such as stomp, yawn, rock, eat and hug.
 Act out each verb!

 Haiku Night by Betsy Snyder

 WHO doesn’t love owls????
 A series of six haiku poems about insects and animals going to sleep will encourage your little one to sleep soundly.
 The Japanese word for each poem title is included as well.

 Extension: Create your own haiku and say it aloud to your baby.
 A haiku has three lines.
 The first has five syllables, the second with seven and the third with five.
 An example haiku is below:

 I love you so much

 I love you this much (with arms spread wide and then wrapped into a hug around your baby.)